 $3,500 Full price if not eligible for state funding.

 $500 If eligible for state funding.
-Please contact your local Australian Apprenticeship Network Provider to determine eligibility.
+Please contact your local Australian Apprenticeship Support Network to determine eligibility.

 Extra charges may apply if outside metropolitan areas.